 The fiberglass mesh tape is used to cover seams in the drywall construction, also be used for wall and ceiling problems.

-Save considerable time and eliminate one step of mudding when combining the self-adhesive mesh tape with a setting compound.
-The mesh tape's open weave construction will allow moisture to evaporate evenly and much more quickly without the worry of bubbles and blistering when compared to paper tapes.
+Fiberglass mesh tape can save considerable time and eliminate one step of mudding when combining the self-adhesive mesh tape with a setting compound.
+The fiberglass mesh tape's open weave construction will allow moisture to evaporate evenly and much more quickly without the worry of bubbles and blistering when compared to paper tapes.

 Good performance of alkaline-resistance

 Excellent self-adhesive performance

 Mesh size: 2.85 x 2.85mm (9 x 9 mesh), 3.2 x 3.2mm (8 x 8 mesh)

 Width: 50mm, 100mm, 150mm, 200mm, 1000mm, 1200mm, 1500mm, etc.

 Length of roll: 20 m to 900m, Any demand length is available, or according to client requirements

 Colors available: white, yellow, grey, silver, blue, black, etc.